georgiamoon/jhu-dv-2017/assignments/assignment-2.md

 There are 3 data sets available for use:
 - [Jan - Mar 2017 House Spending Data](assignment2data/house_JAN-MAR2017_DETAIL_ONLY.csv)
-- Senate Spending Data -- Update coming shortly.
+- [October 2016 - Mar 2017 Senate Spending Data](assignment2data/115sdoc2_senate_data_cleaned-combined.csv) -- This data was parsed on an experimental basis using code from the Sunlight Foundation for Senate disbursement reports.
+Please cite 'The Sunlight Foundation' in any usage.
+For more information see the readme at http://assets-reporting.s3.amazonaws.com/1.0/senate_disbursements/readme.txt.
 - [Senate Member data](assignment2data/senate-propublica.csv)
 - [House Member data](assignment2data/house-propublica.csv)